erikvw/django-collect-offline/README.md

 - field client ---REST---> middleman (and model inspector) ---REST---> community server
 - site server ---FILE---> central server

-It is also possible to use Django's DB router if connections are good and reliable.
+It is also possible to use Django's DB router if connections are good and reliable (this option may be removed in future).

 ### Installation